privacyidea/privacyidea/doc/webui/index.rst

 .. index:: containerview

-The administrators can see all the containers of all realms he is allowed to manage in the container view.
-Each container can contain multiple tokens.
-A container can be in multiple realms but can only be assigned to one user.
-The administrator can see all the details of the container.
-The administrator can click on a container to show more details and perform actions on the container and the contained tokens.
+In the container view, administrators can see all the containers in all the realms they are allowed to manage.
+User can only see their own containers.
+Each container can hold multiple tokens.
+A container can be in multiple realms, but can only be assigned to one user.
+You can click on a container to see more details and perform actions on the container and the tokens it contains.

 .. figure:: images/container_list.png
    :width: 500

    *Container List*

-More details about the container view can be found in :ref:`container_view`.
+More details about the container view can be found in :ref:`container_functionality`.

 .. _usersview: